pachyderm/docs/content/2.3.x/reference/pachctl/pachctl_auth_use-auth-token.md

+---
+# metadata #
-## pachctl auth use-auth-token
+title:  pachctl auth use-auth-token

-Read a Pachyderm auth token from stdin, and write it to the current user's Pachyderm config file
+description: "Read a Pachyderm auth token from stdin, and write it to the current user's Pachyderm config file"
+date:  2022-10-11T14:56:32-04:00
+---

 ### Synopsis